DigitalGeographyLab/green-path-server/docs/green_paths_api.md

 | p_len_diff | number | no | Difference in length between the shortest path and the path to which the edge belongs to (m). |

 ## Path_FC
+- Contains both short and green (quiet/clean) paths
-- Each path as a feature
+- Each path as a GeoJSON feature
 - One line geometry per path
 - Several properties on noise exposure, AQI exposure and length
 - Properties on differences in length and exposures compared to the shortest path